4th Sunday After Epiphany

 The grace of our Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with you all.
 And also with you.

-Let us pray.
+Prayer of the Day: Let us pray.
 A brief silence is kept before the prayer.

 GOSPEL ACCLAMATION – ALLELUIA VERSE (Please stand if able.)

-Sermon – Pastor Dale Chesley
+SERMON – Pastor Dale Chesley

 APOSTLE’S CREED